jesselpalmer/node-email-verifier/README.md

 # Node Email Verifier

-Node Email Verifier is a email validation library for Node.js that checks if an email address has a valid format and verifies the domain's MX (Mail Exchange) records to ensure it can receive emails.
+Node Email Verifier is an email validation library for Node.js that checks if an email address has a valid format and optionally verifies the domain's MX (Mail Exchange) records to ensure it can receive emails.

 ## Features

 - **RFC 5322 Format Validation**: Validates email addresses against the standard email formatting rules.
 - **MX Record Checking**: Verifies that the domain of the email address has valid MX records indicating that it can receive emails.
+This check can be disabled using a parameter.

 ## Installation